codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 :::info Mandatory loan writeback

-Certain accounting platforms **require** lenders to continuously update their books with money lent to SMBs.
+Certain accounting software **require** lenders to continuously update their books with money lent to SMBs.
 For example, **Xero** obligates lenders going through the [App Partner certification](/integrations/accounting/xero/xero-app-partner-program) process to handle the writeback process.

 :::

 ### What's the process?

-The process of loan writeback involves recording loan withdrawals, repayments, and interest in the SMB's accounting platform.
+The process of loan writeback involves recording loan withdrawals, repayments, and interest in the SMB's accounting software.
 It can be split into three stages, as shown on the diagram below:

 1. **Configure** loan writeback for your SMB customer.

-2. **Deposit** the loan and reflect it in the SMB's accounting platform.
+2. **Deposit** the loan and reflect it in the SMB's accounting software.

-3. **Record** payments owed to you, the lender, in your SMB's accounting platform.
+3. **Record** payments owed to you, the lender, in your SMB's accounting software.

 The first two steps are identical for the general lending and invoice finance scenarios.
 The process of recording repayments differs based on the lending option.